thm-mnd-ii/eWiLL/eWiLL_backend/doc/readme.md

 ## Tools & Installation

-- Settings i used for IntelliJ IDEA: [settings.zip](settings.zip) (Not necessary to import, just for reference)
+- Settings I used for IntelliJ IDEA: [settings.zip](settings.zip) (Not necessary to import, just for reference)
 - Docker Desktop
 - Git for Version Control
 - Postgres for Database
+- Maven for Dependency Management (included in IntelliJ) and will be changed to gradle later on to merge into the "Feedbacksystem"
-- If Springboot does no automatically insert the default data into the database import [this](/src/main/resources/import.sql)
+- If Springboot does not automatically insert the default data into the database import [this](/src/main/resources/import.sql)

 ## How to run the backend